 2. Orange tabbies are not a breed

-Many people, even cat lovers, don’t know that “tabby” refers to specific coat markings, not a breed (and regardless of color).
+Many people, even cat lovers, don’t know that “tabby” refers to specific coat markings, not a specific breed (and regardless of orange fur color).
 The word itself is taken from a striped silk fabric made near Baghdad.
 Tabby cats are striped due to the agouti gene.
 All orange cats are tabbies, but not all tabbies are orange.

-3. They have four different patternsand none of them is solid orange
+3. They have four different patterns—and none of them is solid orange

 4. A specific pigment is responsible for their color

-5. Ginger fur is more likely to be found in certain cat breeds
+7. Ginger fur is more likely to be found in certain cat breeds

 The orange tabby color is commonly found in certain cat breeds, including the Persian, Munchkin, American Bobtail, British Shorthair, Bengal, Maine Coon, Abyssinian, and Egyptian Mau cats.

-6. They tend to develop black freckles
+8. They tend to develop black freckles

 Black freckles on an already adorable orange kitty?
 It’s like sprinkles on top of the icing!
 These freckles will develop along the tabby’s face, notably around the gums, lips, or nose.
 They’re usually harmless, but any change in pigmentation should be checked out by your veterinarian.

-7. They’re “legendary”
+9. They’re “legendary”

 Of all the orange tabby cat facts on our list, this one is somehow the most and least debatable.
 Let’s start with the verifiable, which is that Winston Churchill was well known for his love of orange cats: Earlier in life he owned one named Tango, and later in life one named Jock.
 Then there’s the common legend that orange tabbies bear the “M” mark on their foreheads because one curled up with the baby Jesus, helped him fall asleep, and was blessed by Mother Mary’s touch for doing so.

-8. Orange tabby cats get a lot of screen time
+10. Orange tabby cats get a lot of screen time

 This goes way beyond Garfield, people.
 Some of our favorite orange tabbies to grace the silver screen and TV include Crookshanks (from Harry Potter), Milo (from Milo and Otis), Jones (from Alien), Orangey (from Breakfast at Tiffany’s), Puss in Boots (from Shrek 2), Spot (from Star Trek: The Next Generation), and Orion (from Men in Black).
 P.S.
 Check out our list of 15 movies to watch with your cat right meow.